mit-han-lab/temporal-shift-module/README.md

 return out
 ```

 Note that the naive implementation involves large data copying and increases memory consumption during training.
-It is suggested to use the **in-place** version of TSM to improve speed (**TODO**).
+It is suggested to use the **in-place** version of TSM to improve speed (see [ops/temporal_shift.py](ops/temporal_shift.py) Line 12 for the details.)

 ### Kinetics Pretrained Models